osman28tr/ServicesHealthCheck-With-Net8WorkerService/Readme.md

 <h3>1.
 Entrance</h3>

-<p align="justify">Windows services health check project is a windows service health check project that checks the status of windows services installed in our system by taking the names of these services from the appsettings.json file.
-If at least one of the services whose status is checked is not working, a notification is sent to the admin e-mail address written in the appsettings.json file.
-Logs the status of the services to the mongodb database.
-It controls the resource consumption of the services (e.g. CPU, memory usage) and instantly monitors all this data on a frontend.
-It logs service statuses temporally according to the temporal value entered by the user from the appsettings.json file.
-You can filter these logged values ​​in a separate interface (by service name, time interval, etc.).
+<p align="justify">Windows service health check project is a Windows service health check project that checks the names of these services in the Windows environments installed on our system by taking them from the appsettings.json program.
+If at least one of the services whose status is checked is not working, a notification is sent via admin e-mail written in the appsettings.json file.
+Its services are registered in the mongodb database.
+The resource consumption (or CPU, memory usage) of the services is checked and all this data is displayed instantly on the front-end.
+It saves service statuses in the database according to the temporal value entered from the user's appsettings.json file.
+You can filter these saved values ​​in separate settings (by service name, time interval, etc.).
 It connects to Eventviewer and writes the error and warning logs of the relevant services to the database.
-It can filter the logs from a separate interface.
-From a separate interface, a rule can be created for the relevant service based on the event message, event type and service name entered by the user.
-According to this created rule, if the relevant service gives an error or warning, it is restarted.
-In addition, the user can restart the relevant service at periodic intervals entered (once a week, every 2 days, etc.).</p>
+It can filter the logs from a separate tariff.
+A rule can be created for the relevant service based on the event message, event type and service name entered from separate information.
+According to this rule, if the relevant service gives an error or warning, it is restarted.
+Additionally, the user can restart the service at entered periodic intervals (once a week, every 2 days, etc.).</p>

 <p align="justify">The project being developed is discussed in 3 parts.
 These are as follows:<br/><br>
 <b>HealthCheck.Infrastructure:</b> This is the part where various business and database processes of our application are carried out and the infrastructure of our application is hosted.<br><br>